 5. It's fun!
 It feels comfortable and safe to walk your dog or ride bikes with your kids, and you get to see an amazing view of Baltimore from the 28th Street Bridge.

 6. As a temporary project, it lets us reimagine our streets and see what works.

 At the lot at Linden and Druid Park Lake Drive

-On August 26th we're celebrating the Big Jump!
-We'll have food, music and interactive art, plus group bike rides, walking tours and family friendly activities in the Big Jump path!
+On August 26th, 2018, we celebrated the Big Jump with food, music and interactive art, plus group bike rides, walking tours and family friendly activities in the Big Jump path!

 Druid Park Lake Partners, LLC

 Where does the path go?

 The path across the 28th Street Bridge and Druid Park Lake Drive is intended as a shared use path, going both directions.
 This means you can bike, walk, skateboard, use a wheelchair or mobility device, walk your dog, or go for a jog!
 The lane on Sisson Street is intended as a bike lane, since there is a sidewalk adjacent to it for other uses.